jstrieb/quickserv/README.md

 <summary>Click to view details</summary>

 Clicking to run executables does not have consistent behavior across Linux distros, so it's easiest to install and run via the command line.
-It may be necessary to change the filename at the end of the `curl` HTTP request URL below.
+Depending on  your computer's architecture, it may be necessary to change the filename at the end of the `curl` HTTP request URL below.

 See all download options on the [releases page](https://github.com/jstrieb/quickserv/releases/latest).